gaganpreet/gaganpreet.in/content/posts/onyx-note-air-2-review.md

 - There is no dictionary installed (by default).
 On their blog, they document how to install [third-party dictionaries](https://medium.com/boox-content-hub/the-way-to-add-dictionaries-to-your-boox-d226b4f0316).
 Discounting the fact that these dictionaries are not official sources, the formatting of the two dictionaries I tried left a lot to be desired.
 - There are no reading estimations (time left in chapter or book).
 My 10-year-old Kindle touch had that, and it's a shame that it's not available here yet.
+- Highlighting text doesn’t snap to words.
+This is desirable for an Asian language like Mandarin, but not so much for English.

 They can improve the library and reading experience a lot more.